Aggravated Assault Attorney in Rancho Cucamonga

 A conviction for aggravated assault in California carries severe and life-altering penalties, extending far beyond incarceration and impacting nearly every aspect of your life.

-• State Prison: Ranging from 16 months to 4 years for most common felony aggravated assaults.
-However, specific enhancements (e.g., PC 12022.53 for firearm use, PC 12022.7 for GBI) can add significant, consecutive years to the sentence.
+- State prison: Ranging from 16 months to 4 years for most common felony aggravated assaults.
+However, specific enhancements (e.g., PC 12022.53 for firearm use, PC 12022.7 for great bodily injury) can add significant, consecutive years to the sentence.

 Potential Defense Strategies Against Aggravated Assault Charges